 - When you invest in a training, be “all in.”
 Don’t just make time to learn the content, but to implement and refine it!
-Often, the act of investing money in a training will kick you into “Let’s DO this!” mode, but also make sure to set up the time and space to really take what you learn and practice it in your work life, because that’s how you will reap the rewards of your investment.
+Often, the act of investing money in a training will kick you into “Let’s DO this!” mode, but also make sure to set up the time and space to really take what you learn and practice it in your work life, to increase the value you provide to the folks you serve, because that’s how you will reap the rewards of your investment.

 One final, but crucial point: Some benefits can’t be quantified.